e-picas/bash-utils/README.md

 Script's library
 ----------------

-The model embeds a short library of methods to facilitate your scripts:
+The library embeds a short library of methods to facilitate your scripts:

 -   the `die()` method will exit with an error message and a back trace, all to STDERR
 -   the `error()` method will exit with an error message to STDERR (user friendly)